 The ensemble's repertoire is almost unlimited: Influenced by the tradition of the old masters of Leipzig, the singers are at home in the vocal music of the Renaissance, Baroque, and Romantic

 periods, but they are also interested in music of our own time.
 Over the years, they have commissioned and premiered numerous compositions, including works by Paul Moravec, Mathew Rosenblum, Bernd Franke, Steffen Schleiermacher, Wolfram Buchenberg, Bill Dobbins, Mia Makaroff, Dan Dediu and Harald Banter.
 They also enjoy singing and arranging pop, folk and jazz, as they published numerous sheet music publications.

 Partnerships with colleagues such as MDR Sinfonieorchester (Weill's "The Seven Deadly Sins"), the Raschèr Saxophone Quartet, the Hamburg Ratsmusik, the hr-Bigband, the Capella de la Torre or amarcord ("Leipziger Disputation") further enrich Calmus' repertoire, and the ensemble has already collaborated on two projects with the lautten compagney BERLIN ("BachArkaden" / "Mitten im Leben").
 So far, the quintet has released more than 20 CDs and won several international prizes and competitions—most recently the OPUS KLASSIK 2019 for "Best Choral Recording".

-Part of their work is devoted to encouraging the up-and-coming generation, so teaching and workshops are part of their regular schedule, both at home in Leipzig and on their travels.
-It’s no wonder that Calmus, with its unique line-up of soprano, countertenor, tenor, baritone and bass, is gaining more and more fans worldwide.
+Part of their work is devoted to encouraging the up-and-coming generation, so workshops, masterclasses and jury activities are part of their regular schedule, both at home in Leipzig and on their travels, e.g. as artists in residence at STIMMEN Festival Lörrach, Bachwoche Stuttgart and also frequently in the USA.